Northfear/gemrb/README.md

 Widescreen mod is supported, but performance with native resolution can be poor in areas with a lot of characters.

 "Bpp=16" option is recommended for better performance.
-The game is pretty IO heavy.
-Loading can take quite some time.
+The game is pretty IO heavy, loading can take quite some time.
+Disabling walking and combat sounds may reduce stutters during initial load of audio files into the cache.

 ## Controls
 - Left analog stick - Pointer movement